 Selecting the Strategic Metrics.
-In fiscal 2021, the Committee once again included corporate-level strategic objectives as a component of the annual incentive compensation program.
-In addition, the Committee also included an objective around management of the COVID-19 pandemic, given its importance for fiscal 2021.
+In fiscal 2022, the Committee once again included corporate-level strategic objectives as a component of the annual incentive compensation program.
 The Committee believes that this metric is appropriate to incentivize the management team to meet significant strategic objectives key to achieving the Company's long-term strategic plan.
 Each strategic objective measure is tied to an objective metric where performance is based on the level of achievement against the metric.

-In fiscal 2021 the Vera Bradley Brand corporate strategic goals were to:
+In fiscal 2022 the Vera Bradley Brand corporate strategic goals were as follows: